2008 Miami Dolphins season: Front office

-On December 27, 2007, Dolphins owner Wayne Huizenga hired former NFL head coach and ESPN analyst Bill Parcells as Executive Vice President of Football Operations.
+On December 27, 2007, Dolphins owner Wayne Huizenga hired former NFL head coach and ESPN analyst Bill Parcells as executive vice president of football operations.
 Parcells signed a four-year deal with the Dolphins less than a day after turning down a similar offer from the Atlanta Falcons.

 Just a few days after Parcells' hiring, three men were dismissed from the Dolphins' front office.
-The most notable of which was general manager Randy Mueller, who was hired by the team in 2005.
-Also dismissed were Assistant Director of Player Personnel Mike Baugh and College Scouting Coordinator Rick Thompson.
+The most notable of the three was general manager Randy Mueller, who had been hired by the team in 2005.
+Also dismissed were assistant director of player personnel Mike Baugh and college scouting coordinator Rick Thompson.

 Three days after Mueller's dismissal, Parcells hired Jeff Ireland as the team's new general manager.
-Ireland had worked for the Dallas Cowboys the past seven years, including the last three as Vice President of College and Pro Scouting.
+Ireland had worked for the Dallas Cowboys the past seven years, including the last three as vice president of college and pro scouting.
 Ireland had worked with Parcells previously, when the latter was head coach of the Cowboys from 2003 to 2006.
-Although Ireland was officially given final say on personnel decisions, it was speculated that Parcells was actually in control, and did not hold the title of General Manager so that the team may hire a front office executive from another team.
+Although Ireland was officially given final say on personnel decisions, it was speculated that Parcells was actually in control, and did not hold the title of general manager so that the team could hire a front office executive from another team.

-On January 15, the Dolphins reeled in another former Cowboys executive when they hired Brian Gaine as Assistant Director of Player Personnel.
-Gaine had previously spent the past three seasons as the Cowboys' Assistant Director of Pro Scouting, working with both Parcells and Ireland during that time.
+On January 15, the Dolphins reeled in another former Cowboys executive when they hired Brian Gaine as assistant director of player personnel.
+Gaine had previously spent the past three seasons as the Cowboys' assistant director of pro scouting, working with both Parcells and Ireland during that time.

-Following the 2008 NFL Draft, it was reported on May 1 that the Dolphins had fired scouts Ellis Rainsberger, Jack Glowik and Roger Pollard.
-The team's vice president of media relations, Harvey Greene, said Rainsberger had retired and did not comment on the other two reported firings.
+Following the 2008 NFL draft, it was reported on May 1 that the Dolphins had fired scouts Ellis Rainsberger, Jack Glowik and Roger Pollard.
+The team's vice president of media relations, Harvey Greene, said Rainsberger had retired, and did not comment on the other two reported firings.